 Resource Reason for Dismissal Biological Resources The three sites under consideration for acquisition and construction of a new Courthouse are located in developed urban areas where vegetation primarily consists of maintained landscaping and high-quality wildlife habitat is not present.
 Wildlife occurring within the vicinity (bird species, squirrels, etc.) would be accustomed to frequent human activity and would be unlikely to experience long-term adverse impacts resulting from the Proposed Action.
 Species avoidance during construction could result in short-term negligible impacts.
-While the U.S. Fish and Wildlife Service's Information for Planning and Consultation system indicates the potential presence of listed threatened and endangered species, they include three bat species, five clam species, and three plant species.
+While the U.S. Fish and Wildlife Service's Information for Planning and Consultation system indicates the potential presence of listed threatened and endangered species, they include three bat species, four clam species, and three plant species.
 The clam species would not be directly affected by construction and operation of a new Courthouse, and any indirect impacts from sedimentation or runoff would be negligible with implementation of the standard measures discussed in Section 3.9, Soils and Geology.
 The three protected plant species require either forested (large-flowered skullcap and small whorled pogonia) or specific riparian (Virginia spiraea) habitats, which do not occur within any of the three considered sites.
 The only trees present within the three considered sites are located within the Stadium Site.
-While it is possible that individuals of the three protected bat species (gray bat, northern long-eared bat, and tricolored bat) may utilize the limited number of trees for roosts or forage in the open area surrounding the stadium, effects would be negligible due to the limited area of potential habitat, the previously developed nature of the site (the Courthouse would not represent a significant change in existing land use), and the temporary nature of construction in an area where such activities already occur.
+The three protected bat species (gray bat, northern long-eared bat, and tricolored bat) may utilize the limited number of trees for roosts or forage in the open area surrounding the stadium.
+Due to the limited area of potential habitat, the previously developed nature of the Stadium Site, and the temporary nature of construction in an area where such activities already occur, the Proposed Action may affect, but is not likely to adversely affect the gray bat, northern long-eared bat, and tricolored bat if the Stadium Site was selected for construction and operation of the proposed Courthouse.
+A USFWS concurrence letter regarding this determination in relation to the northern long-eared bat is included in Appendix B. No effects are anticipated to any other protected species at any of the three sites.
 Water Resources The three sites under consideration for acquisition and construction of a new Courthouse are located in upland areas and do not support surface waters.
 The nearest surface water is the Tennessee River, located more than 450 feet north of the Stadium Site.
 As such, no surface waters would be directly affected by construction or operation of a new Courthouse on any of the three sites.
 Potential indirect effects from stormwater and erosion would be reduced or avoided through implementation of the measures discussed in Section 3.9, Soils and Geology.
 No wetlands or 100- or 500-year floodplains are located within any of the three sites.
 Per the Phase I ESAs, groundwater is deeper than 6.5 feet but may be deeper than 200 feet below ground surface across the three sites.
 Utilities The three sites under consideration for acquisition and construction of a new Courthouse are currently developed and maintain existing connections to utilities.
 Minimal modifications would be required to connect the newly constructed Courthouse to existing service lines, and no significant change in overall local demand on service providers would be expected.

-Source: NatureServe 2023; PHE 2023a, 2023b, 2023c; USFWS 2023
+Source: NatureServe 2023; PHE 2023a, 2023b, 2023c; USFWS 2024